Eli-Parker/Text-Generation-Algorithm/README.md

   Take care to design your solution to be as efficient as possible.
 See the section below for details of how your text generator is evaluated for running-time efficiency.

 **NOTE: It is intentional that you are being given no guidance as to how to solve the problem.
 It is critical that you gain experience solving a problem "from scratch," designing the structure of your classes and methods, as well as choosing the best data structures and algorithms for the problem.
 Because the readers of your code have no assumptions about how it is organized, you must document it well.**

+## Acknowledgements

+This program was written in conjunction with my partner for the class, **Jorden Dickerson**.
+He is an incredible programmer, and he's been a joy to work with over the past months!
+I owe much of the impeccable programming done here to him and our teamwork.
+Thank you Jorden :) your inclusion has been much appreciated.